 Schiphol (SKIP-pol) Airport is located about 10 miles southwest of Amsterdam’s city center.
 Like most of Holland, it is user-friendly and below sea level.
 With an appealing array of shops, eateries, and other time-killing opportunities, Schiphol is a fine place to arrive, depart, or change planes.
 A truly international airport, Schiphol has done away with Dutch — signs are in English only.

-The ABN/AMRO banks offer fair exchange rates (in both arrivals and lounge areas).
+The ABN/AMRO banks around the airport offer fair exchange rates.
 Service Point, in Schiphol Plaza at the end of the shopping mall near Terminal 4, is a useful all-purpose service counter that sells SIM cards, has an ATM, and ships packages.
-The GWK Travelex currency-exchange office is located in Arrivals 3 and sells SIM cards for mobile phones.
-Avoid the Orbitel mobile shop just outside Terminal 2; it sells only one brand of SIM cards, and for an exorbitant rate.

 Getting into the City Center